 Pump and connection assembly

 As I stated I wanted a slow, steady flow of solution.
 Here’s a video illustrating what kind of flow I’m getting with 7′ of draft line.
-The 132 gallon per hour pump is working great in my opinion.
+The 132 gallon per hour pump is working great for me.

-If you want a higher flow rate, the next larger pump in this line may do the trick.
+If you want a higher flow rate, I suggest moving up to next largest pump in this line.

 According to the specs on that pump, that pump also has an included 3/8″ barb.